%20(16).png)

 When students disengage, teacher workload increases.
 Redirection, repeated instructions, and managing off-task behavior require extra time and energy that many educators do not have.

-Designed by a neurodiverse team, Ava allows students to engage directly with the characters, make decisions, and determine outcomes, which help sustain attention without constant redirection.
+Designed by a neurodiverse team, Social Cipher allows students to engage directly with the characters, make decisions, and determine outcomes, which help sustain attention without constant redirection.

 5) Builds Staff Confidence

-With both neurodivergent and neurotypical characters, Ava models interactions that reflect the real world and shows multiple ways of navigating them.
+With both neurodivergent and neurotypical characters, the game models interactions that reflect the real world and shows multiple ways of navigating them.

 The curriculum and game also give educators guidance on how to frame conversations around behavior and social challenges in ways that center skill-building instead of compliance.